hfanc001/rshell/FRQ.md

 		6. last modified date & time (stat, st_mtime) (use `localtime`)
 		7. file name

-*use open to get the read/write permission
+use open to get the read/write permission
-*`printf` can be used to format [AWK Language: Printing Output](http://www.chemie.fu-berlin.de/chemnet/use/info/gawk/gawk_7.html)
+`printf` can be used to format [AWK Language: Printing Output](http://www.chemie.fu-berlin.de/chemnet/use/info/gawk/gawk_7.html)

-ls -R
+ls -R:
 	get the current directory
 	open the current directory
 	print out the files/save any directory inside this working directory